t-kuha/kv260/accel/README.md

-# Building Vitis Application Acceleration Platform for Ubuntu
+# Vitis Platform for Vitis AI

 ***